Criminal Defense

 As record sealing / expungement is not granted automatically, some people choose to be represented by a lawyer for the sealing/expungement process.
 A lawyer will obtain information from the client and the court records, conduct research, file the application, address any prosecution objection, and advocate on behalf of the client at the hearing.

-The lawyers at the Dominy Law Firm practice only criminal defense and have experience representing clients for record sealing and expungement.
+The lawyers at the Dominy Law Firm practice only criminal defense, we have experience representing clients for record sealing and expungement, and we authored the Ohio Expungement Guide.
 Our firm practices throughout central Ohio and can help with record sealing and expungement in Franklin County.
 To schedule a free phone consultation regarding representation, please submit a CONTACT FORM or call 614-717-1177.